cvanaret/Uno/README.md

 # Uno (Unifying Nonlinear Optimization)

-Uno is a C++ library that unifies methods for solving nonlinearly constrained optimization problems of the form:
+Uno is a C++ library for solving nonlinearly constrained optimization problems of the form:

 $$
 \begin{align}